Jäger Movement: History

-The recruitment of the Jäger volunteers from the Grand Duchy of Finland was clandestine and dominated by Germany-influenced circles, such as university students and the Finnish upper middle class.
+The recruitment of volunteers from the Grand Duchy of Finland was clandestine and dominated by German-influenced circles, such as university students and the Finnish upper middle class.
 The recruitment was however in no way exclusive.
-In all, over 1,100 volunteers are estimated to have "slipped off" to train in Germany.
+Sources differ on the total number of Finnish Jägers trained in Germany, ranging from 1,100 to just under 1,900 men.

-The recruits were transported across Finland's western border via Sweden to Germany, where they were formed into the Royal Prussian 27th Jäger Battalion.
+The recruits were most often clandestinely transported across Finland's western border via Sweden to Germany, where they were formed into the Royal Prussian 27th Jäger Battalion.
 The Jäger Battalion fought in the ranks of the German Army from 1916 in the battles on the northern flank of the eastern front.